charan767092/sleuth-kit-/sleuth kit.md

-## Experiment No - 06: Use Sleuth Kit to Analyze Digital Evidence
+ Use Sleuth Kit to Analyze Digital Evidence

 ### Description
 The **Sleuth Kit (TSK)** is a suite of command-line tools for analyzing disk images and recovering digital evidence.
 This guide outlines the steps to use TSK on a Windows machine for digital forensics.